creativecommons/quantifying/README.md

 ## Overview
 This project seeks to quantify the size and diversity of the creative commons legal tools.
 We aim to track the collection of works (articles, images, publications, etc.) that are openly licensed or in the public domain.
-The project automates data collection from multiple data sources, processes the data, and generates reports.
+The project automates data collection from multiple data sources, processes the data, and generates meaningful reports.

 ### The three phases of generating a report
-- **1-Fetch**: This phase involves collecting data from a specific source using its API.
+- **1-Fetch**: This phase involves collecting data from a particular source using its API.
 Before writing any code, we plan the analyses we want to perform by asking meaningful questions about the data.
-We also consider API limitations (such as query limits) and design a query strategy to work within those constraints.
+We also consider API limitations (such as query limits) and design a query strategy to work within these limitations.
+Then we write a python script that gets the data, it is quite important to follow the format of the scripts existing in the project and use the modules and functions where applicable.
+It ensures consistency in the scripts and we can easily debug issues might arise.

    - **Meaningful questions**